Eligio de la Puente: Influence with the Native peoples

 De la Puente maintained his contacts among the Florida Indians throughout the British occupation (1763–1783) of the province.
 The Uchise were frequent visitors to Cuba during this period.
-They were usually transported across the Strait of Florida to Cuba by Cuban fishermen who fished in the Gulf Coast waters of Florida, especiallly at Charlotte Harbor and Tampa Bay.
+They were usually transported across the Strait of Florida to Cuba by Cuban fishermen who fished in the Gulf Coast waters of Florida, especially at Charlotte Harbor and Tampa Bay.
 The Uchise wanted to maintain commercial ties with the Spanish, who sought intelligence concerning the British, and they were treated hospitably by the governor of Cuba, Felipe Fons de Viela, Marquès de la Torre, who appointed Eliglo de la Puente to receive them.

 When disputes arose between the various groups of the Native peoples of Florida, representatives of one or of both factions would try to get passage to Havana aboard any Cuban fishing vessel they encountered on the Gulf coast, to plead their case before Eligio, leaving it to him to determine what was the just course of action.
 His decision was never questioned, according to historians Mark Boyd and José Navarro Latorre.